mitjadietner/lock-config-assignment/README.md

-# Assignment: Mobille App Coding Challenge: Lock Settings Configuration
+# Assignment: Mobile App Coding Challenge: Lock Settings Configuration

 Mobile development framework used for this challenge is Flutter.
 All the code written by me is located in the lib directory of a project.